Melotwo/CaterPro-AI/README.md

 This project is set up to deploy automatically when you push code to the `main` branch.
 To make this work, you must complete the following **three steps** on the GitHub website.

-### Step 1: 🛑 Disable the Conflicting Workflow
+### Step 1: 🛑 **Disable the Conflicting GitHub Pages Workflow**

-Your screenshots show the "pages build and deployment" workflow running.
-This is for a different service and it's blocking our Firebase deployment.
-You **must** disable it.
+The screenshot you provided shows the "pages-build-deployment" workflow running.
+This is for a service called GitHub Pages, and it is **blocking** our correct Firebase deployment.
+You **must** disable it before proceeding.

 1. In your GitHub repository, go to **Settings** > **Pages**.
-2. Under "Build and deployment", find the **Source** setting.
+2. Under the "Build and deployment" section, find the **Source** setting.
 3. Change the source from "Deploy from a branch" to **GitHub Actions**.
-This tells GitHub to only use the workflow file in our repository.
+This is a crucial step that tells GitHub to stop using its default workflow and instead use the one we've configured in the repository (`deploy.yml`).

+**This is the most common reason for deployment failure.
+Please double-check this step.**

 ### Step 2: 🔑 Add Your Secret Keys to GitHub